AlexanderPeschBerrocal/HyprArch/README.md

 ---

 ## Prerequisites
-Before proceeding with the installation, make sure you have a minimal Arch Linux installation.
+Before proceeding with the installation, make sure you have a minimal arch linux installation.

 ---